-Erarta Museum presents an exhibition “Metronomikon” by Alexey Andreev.
+Erarta Museum presented an exhibition “Metronomikon” by Alexey Andreev

 Alexey Andreev’s exhibition in Erarta is a phenomenon no less surprising than the post-industrial environments of his digital landscapes.
 Andreev belongs to that hermetic group of “mouse and tablet” masters, whose works rather travel through the pages of special editions, forums, and entertainment websites, than stop by an exhibition hall.
 Almost every Russian Internet user experienced that sunny artist’s worlds, where brontosaurus are crowding by the Ikaruses bus stop, and where an old lady waiting for a flying train, is having fun, releasing orange fish-clowns from her checkered bag.
 His last work is difficult to miss, since it is a full-length animated version of the legendary “Kin-Dza-Dza”.
 Under the direction of maestro Georgi Daneliya, Andreev became the art director of the backgrounds and the concept artist.
 It feels that Andreev’s fantasy worlds, filled with recognizable household items, are genetically related to the magical reality of Daneliya’s parable.